 There are time limits affecting whether we can or can’t help with a complaint.

-How long you have to complain to a business
+How long a customer has to complain

-Time limits for a business to reply
+Time limits for replying

-A business has 15 days to consider complaints about:
+You have 15 days to consider complaints about:

 - payment services – such as bank transfers or direct debits